Grand Canyon Tours for Seniors

 Lost Canyons of the Southwest

-Arthur, traveled in September
+Mary, traveled in April

 South Rim's viewpoints offer easy access and optional helicopter tours.
 The Grand Canyon Railway Hotel provides modern amenities, while comfortable coach transportation stops at designated scenic overlooks.